 Note that not all fields in a security descriptor need to be initialized.
 For example, to change the owner of a resource, you only need to create a descriptor with the owner field initialized either at creation time or through a subsequent call to set_security_descriptor_owner.
 Then this can be passed to the appropriate function to set a resource's security with an option indicating that only the owner field should be changed.

 The command get_security_descriptor_text returns a textual description of a security descriptor.
 Commands security_descriptor_to_sddl and sddl_to_security_descriptor can be used to convert security descriptors to SDDL format.
-Commands encode_security_descriptor and decode_security_descriptor encode and decode security descriptors to and from self-relative binary formats.
-This is useful in cases where security descriptors need to be stored in that format, for example in the registry.

 A logon session is identified by an LUID and provides the context for a particular instance of an authenticated security principal where the principal may be a user, a computer, a service etc. A single principal, for example a user, may have multiple logon sessions concurrently present at any time.
 The command find_logon_sessions allows enumeration of logon sessions.
 The details associated with each can be obtained through the get_logon_session_info command.